Read replicas in Azure Database for PostgreSQL - Flexible Server

 Note

-For most workloads read replicas offer near-real-time updates from the primary.
-However, with persistent heavy write-intensive primary workloads, the replication lag could continue to grow and may never be able to catch-up with the primary.
-This may also increase storage usage at the primary as the WAL files are not deleted until they are received at the replica.
-If this situation persists, deleting and recreating the read replica after the write-intensive workloads completes is the option to bring the replica back to a good state with respect to lag.
+For most workloads, read replicas offer near-real-time updates from the primary.
+However, with persistent heavy write-intensive primary workloads, the replication lag could continue to grow and might only be able to catch up with the primary.
+This might also increase storage usage at the primary as the WAL files are only deleted once received at the replica.
+If this situation persists, deleting and recreating the read replica after the write-intensive workloads are completed, you can bring the replica back to a good state for lag.
 Asynchronous read replicas are not suitable for such heavy write workloads.
-When evaluating read replicas for your application, monitor the lag on the replica for a full app work load cycle through its peak and non-peak times to assess the possible lag and the expected RTO/RPO at various points of the workload cycle.
+When evaluating read replicas for your application, monitor the lag on the replica for a complete app workload cycle through its peak and non-peak times to assess the possible lag and the expected RTO/RPO at various points of the workload cycle.

 Create a replica

-A primary server for Azure Database for PostgreSQL - Flexible Server can be deployed in any region that supports the service.
-You can create replicas of the primary server within the same region or across different global Azure regions where Azure Database for PostgreSQL - Flexible Server is available.
-However, it is important to note that replicas cannot be created in special Azure regions, regardless of whether they are in-region or cross-region.
+A primary server for Azure Database for PostgreSQL flexible server can be deployed in any region that supports the service.
+You can create replicas of the primary server within the same region or across different global Azure regions where Azure Database for PostgreSQL flexible server is available.
+The capability to create replicas now extends to some special Azure regions.
+See the Geo-replication article for a list of special regions where you can create replicas.

-When you start the create replica workflow, a blank Azure Database for PostgreSQL server is created.
-The new server is filled with the data that was on the primary server.
-For creation of replicas in the same region snapshot approach is used, therefore the time of creation doesn't depend on the size of data.
-Geo-replicas are created using base backup of the primary instance, which is then transmitted over the network therefore time of creation might range from minutes to several hours depending on the primary size.
+When you start the create replica workflow, a blank Azure Database for PostgreSQL flexible server instance is created.
+The new server is filled with the data on the primary server.
+For the creation of replicas in the same region, a snapshot approach is used.
+Therefore, the time of creation is independent of the size of the data.
+Geo-replicas are created using the base backup of the primary instance, which is then transmitted over the network; therefore, the creation time might range from minutes to several hours, depending on the primary size.

-In Azure Database for PostgreSQL - Flexible Server, the create operation of replicas is considered successful only when the entire backup of the primary instance has been copied to the replica destination along with the transaction logs have been synchronized up to the threshold of maximum 1GB lag.
+In Azure Database for PostgreSQL flexible server, the creation operation of replicas is considered successful only when the entire backup of the primary instance copies to the replica destination and the transaction logs synchronize up to the threshold of a maximum 1GB lag.

-To ensure the success of the create operation, it's recommended to avoid creating replicas during periods of high transactional load.
-For example, it's best to avoid creating replicas during migrations from other sources to Azure Database for PostgreSQL - Flexible Server, or during excessive bulk load operations.
-If you are currently in the process of performing a migration or bulk load operation, it's recommended that you wait until the operation has completed before proceeding with the creation of replicas.
+To achieve a successful create operation, avoid making replicas during times of high transactional load.
+For example, it's best to avoid creating replicas during migrations from other sources to Azure Database for PostgreSQL flexible server or during excessive bulk load operations.
+If you're migrating data or loading large amounts of data right now, it's best to finish this task first.
+After completing it, you can then start setting up the replicas.
 Once the migration or bulk load operation has finished, check whether the transaction log size has returned to its normal size.
 Typically, the transaction log size should be close to the value defined in the max_wal_size server parameter for your instance.
 You can track the transaction log storage footprint using the Transaction Log Storage Used metric, which provides insights into the amount of storage used by the transaction log.
 By monitoring this metric, you can ensure that the transaction log size is within the expected range and that the replica creation process might be started.

 Important

-Read Replicas are currently supported for the General Purpose and Memory Optimized server compute tiers, Burstable server compute tier is not supported.
+Read Replicas are currently supported for the General Purpose and Memory Optimized server compute tiers.
+The Burstable server compute tier is not supported.

 Important